 (Reference AcqDemo Operating Guide, Chapter 7.)

-Answer: User guides are available on the AcqDemo website:HERE: Look for them under Tools as illustrated in the screen capture below:
+Answer: CAS2Net User Guides are available under the “Training” tab on the AcqDemo website.
+Click here.
+Click on them under Training as illustrated in the screen capture below.

 Answer: There are hot links to each tab on the Instructions Tab.
 Just click on the hot link for the tab you want to see.